 In this condition, the cells in the body can’t get the glucose (sugar) they need to produce energy due to a lack of insulin.
 So, the glucose stays in the blood.
 Since cells are unable to produce energy without sugar, they have to break down muscle and fat for that purpose.

-This results in ketone or fatty acid production.
+This results in a ketone or fatty acid production.
 The ketones enter the blood, leading to metabolic acidosis (chemical imbalance), known as diabetic ketoacidosis.

 This condition usually affects those with type 1 diabetes.
 However, it can also occur in those with type 2 diabetes.